gmc-code/PC-algorithms/docs/flowcharts/flowcharts_process2.rst

 =================================================
-Flowcharts process2 Area of a square
+Flowcharts Area of a square
 =================================================

-| Process - Area of a square
 | The pseudocode below calculates the area of a square given the length of one side, l.

 .. code-block:: none